 Patty Meglio was born and raised in Orange, Connecticut.
-She attended design school in Boston, Massachusetts and later moved to Houston, Texas where she got her degree in Professional Writing and worked for twenty-two years.
+She attended The School of Fashion Design in Boston, Massachusetts and later moved to Houston, Texas where she got a bachelor’s degree in Professional Writing and lived for twenty-two years.
 She moved back to CT in 2000 and currently resides in Northford, Connecticut.

 In pursuit of a lifelong dream, Patty began taking drawing and painting lessons in the late 90s, and starting in 2003, she began studying painting with local artists, including Marc Antony Massaro in Branford, CT, Terry Oakes-Bourret in Durham, CT, and Hagop Keledjian in Putney, Vermont.
-She paints mostly in oil on canvas or linen or on panels.
-Patty’s work is modern impressionist style, mostly depicting country landscapes, seascapes, and still life.
+She paints with oils and watercolors from life, and often paints en plein air at different locations throughout New England.
+Patty’s work is modern impressionist style, usually depicting country landscapes, seascapes, and still life.

-Patty is a past participant in juried competitions for the Clinton Art Society, Madison Art Society, Artwalk for the West Hartford Art League, and the Mavis Fenner Memorial for the Rowayton Arts Center, and is a winner of the Merchant’s Prize at the Madison Art Show in 2007.
+Patty is a past participant in juried competitions for the Clinton Art Society, Madison Art Society, Hamden Art League, Artwalk for the West Hartford Art League, and the Mavis Fenner Memorial for the Rowayton Arts Center, and is a winner of the Merchant’s Prize at the Madison Art Show in 2007.
 She has exhibited in numerous venues throughout the state of Connecticut and New Hampshire.
 Her work is held in private collections throughout the country.
-She is a member of the Hamden Art League and the Madison Art Society.
+She is on the Hamden Art League Board and a member of the Madison Art Society.